m7b/epsoscanify/README.md

 This repo is about using the Epson BX925FWD / Work Force 840 as a PDF scanner with OCR via NAPS2.

+Scanning is done with the Epson Event Manager.
+OCR process is done with NAPS2.

 ### Setup steps

 1. Update firmware (not mandatory) and drivers for the epson device